Warriors-Haven-Gaming/Zombie-Framework/SHZombiesFramework.Tanoa/Functions/Economy/README.md

 ## Basics

-The fundamental function to this economy system is [fn_addMoney.sqf], which adds (or subtracts) money from a player.
-As of now, there is no equivalent getter function; money must be retrieved by looking up the `playerMoney` save variable.
+The fundamental function to this economy system is [fn_addMoney.sqf], which adds (or subtracts) money from a player, and [fn_getMoney.sqf] which looks up the `playerMoney` save variable for the player's money.

 For security/reliability, money is tracked entirely on the server using our [Saves] system.
 Clients cannot know how much money they have unless it